 On June 21st, the second day of celebrations, Miss Wardell has a challenge; infectious disease is still rampant throughout Britain and how can she celebrate the Queen's Jubilee in her Convalescent Home for Scarlet Fever, with celebrants who are seriously unwell and who must be in strict isolation?
 But she is, as always, determined.

 She organises a picnic on the lawn outside the Convalescent Home - now Eastgate House at the RNOH.
 There is a Jubilee cake donated by a local baker, and a little ceremonial planting by child patients of a rose, a thistle, and a shamrock.
 As the1889 'Girl's Own Paper' ( https://www.victorianvoices.net) records:

 "Adults and children, nurses and servants, Matron and Sister, formed a goodly company, however, and "the lame, the halt, and the blind", managed to gather to the feast..."

 Listen to this evocation of a very special celebration, beautifully read by former RNOH patient and artist Anne-Marie Creamer, and narrated by Radio Brockley award winning broadcaster Keith Reeve, both pictured below.
 Click on the images for more details.

 Narrator : Keith Reeve

 Sound Design:Louis Morand https://www.louismorandsound.com/

 "Queen's Jubilee" by Queen Liliuokalani performed by the Honolulu Boy Choir, "The Voices of Aloha" / 1978

-"Episode 3: Miss Mary Wardell's Jubilee Picnic" is available to listen or download in the Podcast section of the Radio Brockley website:
+"Episode 3: Miss Mary Wardell's Jubilee Picnic" is available to listen or download on the Radio Brockley website: